longkai/essays/articles/2017/lessons-from-gmail-api-a-batch-request-design-doc/README.md

 These yield a better user experience.

+However the server side programming is not easy, but once you done, any requests could be handled.

 ### Alternative: Custom Encoding/Decoding
 This is same thing as the preceding, essentially.
 For example, we could encode multiple requests into a JSON format.
 However, it's not HTTP-idiomatic, which means it may not utilize existing HTTP related library/code.